napframework/nap/docs/doxygen/markdown/01_gettingstarted.md

 - In a terminal window, navigate to the directory containing your NAP installation on disk.
 - Run `tools\create_project NewProject` to generate a project file for a blank app template.

 After creation your new project is located under the 'projects' folder.
-You can build and run it using Visual Studio on Windows, XCode on macOS or make on Linux.
+You can build and run it using Visual Studio on Windows, Xcode on macOS or make on Linux.
 To learn more about setting up projects, modules and 3rd party dependencies read the [Project Management](@ref project_management) documentation.

 App Structure {#app_structure}
 ==========================